2016 Copa Colsanitas

 The 2016 Copa Colsanitas (also known as the 2016 Claro Open Colsanitas) was a women's tennis tournament played on outdoor clay courts.
 It was the 19th edition of the Copa Colsanitas, and part of the International category of the 2016 WTA Tour.
-It took place at the Centro de Alto Rendimiento in Bogotá, Colombia, from April 11 through April 17, 2016.
+It took place at the Centro de Alto Rendimiento in Bogotá, Colombia, from 11 April through 17 April 2016.
+Fifth-seeded Irina Falconi won the singles title.